 We can order upfront valuations with many of our lenders, which enables the bank to skip the first two steps and go straight to formal approval.

 Unconditional Approval, also known as formal approval, is when the lender has everything they need and can confirm that they are willing to lend you the money.

-This is normal for complex applications or where you have not provided everything that the lender needs up front.
+This is normal for complex applications or where you haven’t provided everything that the lender needs up front.

-If you are borrowing over 80% LVR then you may need lenders mortgage insurance approval as well.
+If you’re borrowing over 80% LVR then you may need lenders mortgage insurance approval as well.

 You should get formal approval before the end of the cooling off period.

 Once the loan has been formally approved, the lender will send you a loan contract for you to sign to accept their loan.

 You can go through this contract with your solicitor if you’d like to receive independent legal advice.